asafsarid/opticalflow-navigation/Readme.txt

-Dont forget the sudo!!!!
-In order to run: sudo bash runFeedback.sh 2
+In order to run:

+make all
+sudo ./opticalFlowfeedback